tyugfhdfasf/Auto-DeFi-Yield-Farm-Master/README.md

 - Connecting wallets (MetaMask, Ledger, Trust Wallet).
 - Setting up notifications (Email, Telegram, SMS).
 - Security (multisignature settings, backups).

+## Why Dekstop

+1. Enhanced security
+For users with high balances, security is a top priority.
+The program on the computer provides:

+- Isolated execution environment:
+Local installation reduces the risks of browser-based attacks such as phishing, malicious extensions, or exploits in JavaScript.
+Example: The user has no risk if he or she accidentally lands on a fake page of a DeFi platform, which often happens when working through a web browser.

+- Hardware Integration:
+The program can be linked to hardware wallets (Ledger, Trezor) and use hardware encryption functions to protect keys and sign transactions.

+- Local data storage:
+The program can store critical data, such as transaction history or security settings, only on the user’s device.
+This eliminates the need for third-party cloud storage, minimizing the risk of leaks.

+2. High performance
+An application on a PC can utilize the power of the device more efficiently than a web application:

+- Speed of operation:
+Local processing reduces latency and does not depend on internet speed as in the case of web versions.
+This is especially important when analyzing large amounts of data, such as historical returns or complex charts.

+-Fast switching between functions:
+The user can instantly access key functions such as portfolio management or transactions without having to load each module again.

+3. Support for complex computing and analytics
+Local PC capacity allows the program:

+Perform complex calculations such as yield modeling, risk analysis, or asset value forecasting faster and without the limitations of browser-based solutions.
+Create interactive and detailed charts that can include dozens of parameters to analyze DeFi assets.

+4. User Experience (UX)
+The desktop version of the program can be optimized for professional work:

+- Interface customization:
+Ability to customize the dashboard to display only those metrics that are important to a particular user.
+For example, one user can track only staking, while another can track liquidity pools.

+- Multitasking:
+The user can open multiple windows or tabs of the program at the same time, which simplifies data analysis.
+For example, one window for portfolio management and another for transaction verification.

+5. Offline work
+The program may offer an offline mode of operation:

+- Analyze data without an internet connection:
+The user can view portfolio history, build strategies and prepare transactions for submission while remaining in a secure offline environment.

+- Reducing dependence on web services:
+The risk of service unavailability due to problems on the ISP side (e.g. server overload) is reduced.

+6. Support for multi-network operation
+The program can simultaneously interact with multiple blockchain networks (Ethereum, BSC, Polygon, etc.) without having to switch between browser or application tabs.
+This is especially useful for users working with firewalls and multiple DeFi tools.

+7. Consistency with professional style
+The program on the PC is perceived as a professional tool, which emphasizes the seriousness of working with assets:

+- Association with financial terminals:
+An example would be the Bloomberg Terminal analogy, which is used by professional investors to manage traditional assets.

+8. Updates and customisation
+The program is easy to update, adding new features and adapting it to the growing needs of users.
+The ability to integrate modules or APIs allows to customize the solution for corporate clients or large traders.

 ## Test with local blockchain